DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 During the review process, we might correct some of the information in your application.

-You can [submit an update request](/apply/publisher-responsibilities/#keeping-your-journal-records-up-to-date) if something about your journal has changed since you applied.
+You can [submit an update request](/apply/publisher-responsibilities/#keeping-your-journal-records-up-to-date) if something about your journal has changed since you applied..

 ## Your DOAJ account